Environmental Science, B.S.

 • Foundation for Graduate Studies: Our rigorous and multi-disciplinary program opens the door to advanced studies in environmental science, environmental law, soil science, and other rewarding fields.

 • Pathway to a Teaching Career: Are you eager to share your passion for the natural world with the next generation?
-Add the Secondary Science concentration to your Environmental Science major, and combine it with our Inclusive Adolescent Education program to graduate ready to pursue licensure and jobs as a high school science teacher.
+Add the Secondary Science concentration to your Environmental Science major, and combine it with our Education: Secondary with Special Education program to graduate ready to pursue licensure and jobs as a high school science teacher.

 Concentrations in Environmental Science, B.S.